 MANITOBA PROVINCIAL SHELTER STATISTICS

-Of the residential clients 59 adults and 105 children resided after leaving emergency shelter in Interim Housing units provided a total of 9253 bednights last year.
+Of the residential clients 31 adults and 69 children resided after leaving emergency shelter in Interim Housing units for 9,289 bednights last year, up slightly from 2017-2018.

 MAWS ORIENTATION MANUAL

-Created for shelter workers to provide a general guideline and basic information about working in a interpersonal and family violence shelter in Manitoba.
+Created for shelter workers to provide a general guideline with basic information about working in an interpersonal and family violence shelter in Manitoba.

 WOMEN’S SHELTERS CANADA (WSC)